Your Instructor and Studio

 Sandra runs workshops occasionally in Niagara-on-the-Lake, Toronto and offers a one-week painting holiday in Italy every year.
 Sandra's original and published works are exhibited and sold internationally.

-Lucas Ranalli is a Toronto-born chef trained in Italian cuisine and pizza making.
+Lucas Ranalli is a Toronto-born chef trained in Italian cuisine and healthy eating.
 His menus are seasonally focused but draw inspiration from a variety of global ingredients and techniques.
 Over lunch you will learn the basics of pizza making while sampling some modern approaches to classic Italian dishes.

 Lucas Ranalli (photo by ©Stephen Trivieri 2020